-CL makes available to all borrowers a free external dispute resolution scheme (EDR) for all of the borrowers concerns with how the lender is dealing with the borrower.
+CL makes available to all borrowers a free external dispute resolution scheme (EDR).
 However, it is the mission of CL’s Internal Dispute Resolution (IDR) department to ensure that all borrower disputes are handled adequately internally.
 Therefore, we request all borrowers to first raise any dispute with the IDR Team.
 If the IDR team fails to resolve the borrower’s dispute or at the borrower’s request, CL will provide all the details for the EDR scheme.

 CL believes that the customer’s needs come first.
 It is expected that all staff act with customer service in mind at all times.
 Prejudice or discrimination is not acceptable and results in large reprimands as per employee contracts.

-Client concerns must be treated with respect and answered to the best of the staff members ability.
-If a concern cannot be answered, the client must be referred to a manager or the IDR Department.
+Customer concerns must be treated with respect and answered to the best of the staff members ability.
+If a concern cannot be answered, the customer must be referred to a manager or the IDR Department.

 CL has an open door policy.
-If a client so requests it, the client can speak to any member of the company from staff right through to General Manager.
-This value is considered core to the business and what sets CL apart from other lenders.
+If a customer so requests it, the customer can speak to any member of the company from staff right through to General Manager.
+This value is considered core to the business and what sets CL apart from other businesses.